mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 50 - Object Keys/readme.md

 *Primary keys, IDs, references.
 The first attribute we add to our objects.
 They don't exist in the real-world.*

+> TL;DR: Reference objects with objects, not ids.

 # Problems

 - Coupling